 This first disturbance is a tropical wave near Cuba producing a disorganized area of showers and storms.
 This one has a 40% chance to develop in the next 5 days.
 Gradual development is possible as it moves further west into the Gulf of Mexico.
 Aside from a little extra moisture... it'll have little to no impact locally.

 Another tropical wave is a few hundred miles east of the Lesser Antilles.
 Environmental conditions are expected to be somewhat favorable for development, and a tropical depression could form during the next day or two.
 By the weekend, however, less favorable conditions should limit additional development.

 Neither of these systems pose a threat the the Big Bend or southern Georgia at the time.

-As always, the First Alert Weather Team will continue to watch and provide updates on the tropics all during hurricane season.
+As always, the First Alert Weather team will keep you updated on the latest developments this hurricane season.